-Offering a time of music and reflection as the Advent season unfolds, Wittenberg will host the annual Lessons and Carols for Advent and Christmas on Thursday, Dec.
-9 and again on Friday, Dec.
-10 in historic Weaver Chapel.
+As the joy of the holiday season is upon us, Wittenberg will host its annual Lessons and Carols for Advent and Christmas this Friday, Dec.
+9, in historic Weaver Chapel.

-Nearly 75 musicians are expected to perform, including the Wittenberg Choir and the Wittenberg Singers directed by Erik Zinter, assistant professor of music; the Wittenberg Chamber Orchestra led by visiting director Katherine Harford; Wittenberg’s IMANI Gospel Choir, directed by Shanté Leslie ’22, a music major; a Handbell Ensemble, directed by Samuel Bennett ’22, a music and environmental studies major; and a Faculty Brass Quartet, featuring adjunct instructors Jett Walker, David Leapley, Colvin Bear, and Andrew Jones.
-David Weimer, Weaver Chapel organist, will play throughout the service.
-Laurie Smith, adjunct instructor, will accompany the choirs on the piano.
+Nearly 50 musicians are expected to perform, including the Wittenberg Choir and the Wittenberg Singers directed by Erik Zinter, assistant professor of music.
+A brass quintet featuring Dave Leapley, Linda Holt, Julie Swank, Mike Dicurci, and Andrew Jones will also perform.
+Other instrumentalists include Ella Zinter, oboe, and Ed Dunlap, adjunct professor of music, on percussion.
+David Weimar, Weaver Chapel organist, will play throughout the service.
+Laurie Smith, adjunct instructor, will accompany the choirs on piano.

-A live online stream of the event will be available of Thursday's event through Wittenberg’s Facebook page: https://www.facebook.com/wittenberguniversity.
+A live online stream of the event will be available through Wittenberg’s Facebook page: https://www.facebook.com/wittenberguniversity.